Man dies and another in hospital after stabbings in east London

 The Metropolitan Police said officers were called to an east London hospital at around 4.30am where two men had turned up with knife wounds.

-A 26-year-old man has died, while officers await a formal assessment of the condition of the 24-year-old.
+A 26-year-old man has died, while officers await a formal assessment of the condition of a 24-year-old man.

 They were stabbed in the area of White Post Lane, Hackney Wick.